 This game provides examples of:

-- Acrofatic: Eggman managed to keep pace with Sonic in the bad ending.
+- Acrofatic: Dr. Robotnik managed to keep pace with Sonic and Tails during his final escape sequence.

 - Eternal Engine: Electric Egg Zone.

 - The Goomba: Moto Bug-style badniks return in this game, but now have Springs mounted on their backs, meaning you can only hurt them by rolling into them.
 They are called "Bane (Bumper/Spring) Motora" to make this clear in the Japanese manual, but the English versions kind of botch the connection by calling them Spring Snails and Boing-o-Bots.
 Variants of Buzz Bomber also recur in this game, but only have their stingers so they're more Buzzes and less Bombers.

 - Hailfire Peaks: Mecha Green Hill Zone combines Green Hill Zone with Eternal Engine, resulting in a once beautiful tropical paradise industrialized in the ugliest way possible.

 - Hopping Machine: The Pogo-Powered Robotnik (MS)/Hopping Egg Volkan (JPN GG)/Bouncy Boss Robot (ENG GG) from Sleeping Egg Zone.

 - Inconsistent Dub: Unusually, Sonic Chaos has a reworked storyline (and mostly manual text, for that matter) between the Master System and Game Gear instruction booklets.
 This is the only 8-bit title that does so.
 If one includes the Sonic & Tails version, that's three major variations.

 - Law of 100: How you get into the Special Stages.